Arisa-Kaewsuan/Arisa-Kaewsuan/README.md

 I'm looking for a React Developer jobs
 --------------------------------------

-I graduated with a bachelor's degree in Electrical and Electronic Engineering at Kasetsart University, but I've always been interested in React Developers, so I practiced by doing projects because I believe that " Learning is doing " .
+I graduated with a bachelor's degree in Electrical and Electronic Engineering , but I've always been interested in Coding

-*   🌍  I'm based in Trang ,Thailand ---\[ can relocate in \]
+*   🌍  I'm based in Thailand
 *   🖥️  See my portfolio at [ariJourney](http://my_diary.com)
 *   ✉️  You can contact me at [Arisa.Keawsuan@gmail.com](mailto:Arisa.Keawsuan@gmail.com )